Trademark Registration Lawyer Service

 from goods or services that are not of that defined standard.

 In short, a trademark is a mark that is used to distinguish your goods and/or services from those of others.
-As soon as you start using a trademark you may obtain protection, however, that protection is limited to a certain geographical location.
+As soon as you start using a trademark you may accrue trademark rights in Canada, however, those rights may be limited in scope, such as to a certain limited geographical location.
 An unregistered trademark is referred to as a common-law trademark.
 A common-law trademark affords less protection in Canada than a Registered Trademark.

 Generally, trademark infringement occurs when marks are confusingly similar to each other.
 In determining whether there is a likelihood of confusion, the test is as a matter of first impression, the casual consumer somewhat in a hurry who encounters an allegedly infringing mark, with no more than an imperfect recollection of an original mark, would be likely to think that the allegedly infringing mark was the same source of goods or services as the original mark.
 Circumstances that must be considered are as follows: